Kalyankaparaju/shadow-insta-analysis/README.md

 # 📊 Shadow Insta Analysis

-This project analyzes Instagram activity using custom Python scripts.
+This project analyzes Instagram activity and builds an **end-to-end ML + visualization pipeline**.
-It includes tag predictions, reel logging, category summarization, and visual insights.
+It clusters your Instagram interactions, predicts future “vibes,” and produces **rich visual reports**.

 ---